kitttn/temptest/Flashing-images.md

 Board' and 'BDB'.
 4. Verify debug board SW5 is positioned *away* from the SW5 label
 5. Verify jumper is installed at debug board JP15 pins 1-2
-6. Optional: USB cable connected to BDB CON12 (SVC console).
+6. Optional: USB cable connected to BDB CON12 for SVC serial console.

 #####Software Steps
 1. Open a terminal window and start the JLink gdbserver, specifying the SVC device: `JLinkGDBServer -device STM32F417IG`